The Simple Way to Increase Java Unit Testing ROI

 In a recent survey conducted by Parasoft, we learned that a majority of developers are spending about 40% of their time on unit testing.
 Considering a two-week development sprint cycle consisting of ten days, four days are devoted to testing.
 It’s easy to see why testing can become a drag that slows down iterative and agile software development.
 In addition, the current testing success rate means that this amount of time still isn’t enough or more importantly, a way to decrease this time while improving outcomes is needed.

-We’ve also been busy retrieving data from customers using Unit Test Assistant for Java and it’s very encouraging.
+We’ve also been busy retrieving data from customers using Parasoft Jtest for Java testing and it’s very encouraging.
 Java development teams are seeing a decrease in their unit testing effort by a minimum of 50%.
 In other words, they can complete their four days unit testing in two days using Jtest and the Unit Test Assistant.
 This type of savings on a per-sprint basis is impressive but becomes more so when this is compounded over many sprints in a typical project.
 For example, if a typical project releases every three months, with six sprints of development, Jtest saves the equivalent of 1.2 sprints or 12 days of development effort.
 With these kinds of savings, software teams can increase their productivity without sacrificing quality and decrease delivery times considerably.
 Better quality and delivered on time (or even early)?
 These are serious economic benefits.

 The Real ROI of Improved Quality